procore-oss/blueprinter-activerecord/README.md

 # Preloading will always happen during render
 widgets = Widget.where(...).order(...)
 json = WidgetBlueprint.render(widgets)

+# ...unless you pass the preload option as false
+json = WidgetBlueprint.render(widgets, { preload: false })
 ```

 If you'd prefer to use `includes` rather than `preload`, pass `use: :includes` to the initializer.